Recently in Recycling The News Category

 The Sacrosanct Institutions and Freedom of Information

-The letter to the New Yorker editor could have been referencing the church of government.
-It could have been referencing the church of the military, the church of hacking, or the church of journalism.
+The letter to the New Yorker editor might as well have been referencing the "church" of government.
+It could have been referencing the church of the military, the church of hacking, or the church of journalism, all sacrosanct institutions to some.

 You don't need the FOIA to access WikiLeaks' cache of secret documents.
-The government has (at least momentarily) lost a smidgen of control, as have sanctified journalists, and the Church of Scientology has fewer secrets.
-Assange asserts that this is a good thing and his goal.
+The government has (at least momentarily) lost a tiny bit of control, as have the government journalists.
+The Church of Scientology has fewer secrets.
+Assange asserts that this is a good thing and that it was all his goal.
+We don't know.
 Long ago, when the internet first came to be, some crazy people thought it would provide a new frontier for open information, would break the barriers erected by states.
 But ordinary citizens have always found themselves on the wrong side of information asymmetry when it came to knowing what governments were up to.
-WikiLeaks shows another possibility.
-Maybe in this new age, as Obama promised, government could indeed be transparent, participatory, and collaborative.
-Maybe the Obama government will in this way, accomplish its information goals.
+Does WikiLeaks shows another possibility?
+Maybe in this new age, as Obama promised, government will be transparent, participatory, and collaborative.
+Maybe the Obama government will accomplish its stated transparent information goals.
 But perhaps all the transparency won't all be found at sites like transparency.gov in the cloud.
-Maybe Open Government will be defined by world citizens like Assange, too.
+But maybe Open Government will be defined by citizens too.

 Why Can't We Be Friends?
 The Pepsi Wars.